bondreamey75/Luna_Mental_Health_1/README.md

-# Aura - Mental Wellness Application
+# Luna - Mental Wellness Application

 ## Overview

-Aura is a comprehensive mental wellness and emotional support web application built with modern technologies.
+Luna is a comprehensive mental wellness and emotional support web application built with modern technologies.
 The application provides users with tools for emotional tracking, daily check-ins, journaling, and data insights to support their mental health journey.

 ## Project Structure